icxuseen/logs-analysis/README.md

 # Log Analysis Project

-## Questions and Answers
+## Udacity Full Stack Nanodegree

+### Project Overview
+This reporting tool is a Python program using the `psycopg2` module to connect to the database.

+### questions
+The reporting tool needed to answer the following questions:
-**1. What are the most popular three articles of all time?**
+1. What are the most popular three articles of all time?

-Candidate is jerk, alleges rival -- 338647 views

-Bears love berries, alleges bear -- 253801 views

-Bad things gone, say good people -- 170098 views

-**2: Who are the most popular article authors of all time?**
+2. Who are the most popular article authors of all time?

-Ursula La Multa -- 507594 views

-Rudolf von Treppenwitz -- 423457 views

-Anonymous Contributor -- 170098 views

-Markoff Chaney -- 84557 views

-**3: On which days did more than 1% of requests lead to errors?**
+3. On which days did more than 1% of requests lead to errors?

-July      17, 2016 --  2.28% Errors

-## How to run
+### How to Run the Code
+This section will describe the SQL views I created for the code to function properly and how to run the program.

+#### Required SQL Views
+This program uses four SQL views.

+**For Question 2:**

+> `CREATE VIEW articles_by_author AS
+SELECT title, name
+FROM articles, authors
+WHERE articles.author = authors.id;`

+> `CREATE VIEW articles_by_view AS
+SELECT articles.title, COUNT(log.id) AS views
+FROM articles, log
+WHERE log.path = CONCAT('/articles/', articles.slug)
+GROUP BY articles.title
+ORDER BY views desc;`

+**For Question 3:**

+>`CREATE VIEW errors AS
+SELECT DATE(time) as day, CAST(COUNT(status) AS FLOAT) AS errors FROM log
+WHERE NOT status='200 OK'
+GROUP BY day
+ORDER BY day;`

+>`CREATE VIEW total AS
+SELECT DATE(time) AS day, CAST(COUNT(status) AS FLOAT) AS total FROM log
+GROUP BY day
+ORDER BY day;`

+#### Running the Program

+First, you'll need to create the views listed above:
 1. Install PostgreSQL`
 2. Run PostgreSQL to Connect to the database`
-3. Import  `news.sql file`
+3. Import news.sql file`
 4. Create the views listed above
 5. Execute the file logs-analysis.py